-Heathrow's controversial third runway blocked by court ruling, in major win for climate campaigners
+Climate activists just blocked plans to expand Heathrow, one of the world's biggest airports

 Leon Neal/Getty Images

-The move will mark a new period of uncertainty in the lengthy and controversial debate over whether to build a third runway at the site -- which would have made Heathrow the world's busiest airport by current statistics.
+The move marks a new period of uncertainty in the lengthy and controversial debate over whether to build a third runway at the site -- which would have made Heathrow the world's busiest airport by current statistics.

+After the verdict, the UK's Transport Secretary Grant Shapps said the government will look elsewhere in exploring expansion and would not fight the decision.

+"Airport expansion is core to boosting global connectivity.
+We also take seriously our commitment to the environment.
+This Govt won't appeal today's judgement given our manifesto makes clear any #Heathrow expansion will be industry led," he wrote on Twitter.

 The new airstrip would cross over the M25 motorway, London's busy and regularly congested outer ring road.
 About 750 homes in the villages of Longford, Sipson and Harmondsworth could be flattened to make way.